Want to hike with new friends?Join a group trip

 Meals: B,D

 Walking from Redondela you are now on the main Portuguese Camino route.
 It's a short walk to Arcade, a nice quiet town on the Atlantic coast which is known for its oysters.
 In early April there is an oyster festival (can be very busy).
 Arcade has charming old stone houses set on green hills and tranquil bays.
 Its arched bridge spans the River Verdugo and dates from Roman and medieval times.
 Stroll the cobblestone streets and narrow lanes through old neighbourhoods where many homes still have traditional 'horreos' (granaries).
 Time permitting, there is a castle out of town, Soutomaior, dating from the 12th century, and a winery nearby.
 There are are also several beaches and small coves, perfect for swimming (weather permitting).
 Overnight Arcade.
-Distance 7.2km/4.5mi
+Distance 9km/5.6mi, highest point approx 160m

 Meals: B,D

 You start the day by walking over the beautiful old bridge of Ponte Sampaio at the mouth of the river Verdugo.
 The bridge is famous for having been the scene of the last battle in Galicia against Napoleon’s army during the War of Independence.
 From here there's a short uphill stretch following ancient stone paths before the trail descends to the provincial capital of Pontevedra.
 There are some interesting sites to be explored here including the Santuario da Peregrin chapel and the Convento de San Francisco.
 The medieval town centre is a maze of cobbled laneways with tapas bars and cafes.
-Overnight in Pontevedra Distance 13km/8.1mi
+Overnight in Pontevedra Distance 12.3km/7.7mi, highest point approx 140m

 Meals: B,D